Windy Run watershed in north Arlington.

 About the Project

-This stream restoration project will help address severe stream erosion that's threatening trees and a sanitary sewer pump station along the stream, causing trail and slope damage, and exposing sewer lines.
-A technique called "natural stream channel design" will be used to create a new stream channel that's in balance with the runoff it receives from the surrounding land.
+This stream restoration project helped to address severe stream erosion that's threatening trees and a sanitary sewer pump station along the stream, causing trail and slope damage, and exposing sewer lines.
+A technique called "natural channel design" will be used to create a new stream channel that's in balance with the runoff it receives from the surrounding land.
 The stream will be raised up to reconnect it with a floodplain area.
 During higher flows, the stream can flow onto the floodplain and the water will slow down and reduce its energy.
 In addition, step pools structures will be added with rocks that help reduce the energy of the flow.
 We've completed a similar stream restoration project on Donaldson Run.

 This project will also help the County meet its regulatory requirements to reduce nitrogen, phosphorus and sediment pollution.
 The County's MS4 Permit requires reductions in nitrogen, phosphorus and sediment pollution.
 Stream restoration projects are especially effective tools to address phosphorus and sediment pollution.
 Arlington's pollution reduction efforts are a part of the larger Chesapeake Bay cleanup effort.

 - Realign sanitary sewer to eliminate "hanging" crossing.

 - Stabilize bottom and top of slope below trail with stacked stone.